 The DSL is a member of the senior leadership team.
-Our DSL Miss Ibesha/Miss Bernard The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+Our DSL Miss Ibesha.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. office@freshstepsindependentschool.org.uk
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. schooloffice@freshstepsindependentschool.org.uk and Mr Regan, Miss Anderson,- will act as cover.

-When the DSL is absent, the deputies- Miss Shomari, Mr Regan,
+When the DSL is absent, the deputies-Miss Shomari, Miss Jeffrey